ssfsx17/sky-islands/readable.md

 extra chances.

-Example: - Jane wants to sneak into a mansion. - John points out that Jane's skillset includes a lot of Wood-based magic.
+Example: - Jane wants to sneak into a mansion. - John points out that Jane’s skillset includes a lot of Wood-based magic.
 Therefore she should try making the mansion itself open up to her. - Jane checks to see if the mansion is actually made of wood, by knocking on it, examining it with her Wood Magic, and other such actions. - The Game Master confirms